Utsav-56/crun/Readme.md

 ## File Extension Handling

 CRUN automatically detects source files even without extensions:

+**Note:** _If multiple files with the same name but different extensions exist, the priority is given based on the order in the Supported Extensions list._

 ```bash
 # These are equivalent if main.c exists